SNOWFLAKE STARTUP CHALLENGE OFFICIAL RULES

 (c) system integrators and professional services firms (collectively, “Managed Service Providers”), including subsidiaries of Managed Service Providers;

-(d) employees of Snowflake, Intercontinental Exchange, Inc., and Sequoia Capital, and each of their respective directors, officers, affiliates, subsidiaries, advertising and promotion agencies, suppliers, representatives, agents, immediate family members and/or those living in the same household of each;
+(d) employees of Snowflake, or of any Company involved in the development, administration, or judging of the Contest; and each of their respective directors, officers, affiliates, subsidiaries, advertising and promotion agencies, suppliers, representatives, agents, immediate family members and/or those living in the same household of each;

-(e) entities that are managed or majority owned by individuals who: (i) are currently employed by Snowflake, or were employed as of October 4, 2022, or any entity that may be acquired by Snowflake during the contest period; (ii) are immediate family (spouse, parents, siblings, or children) or household members of any of the employees or former employees listed in Section 3.2(e)(i); (iii) are a Contest Judge (defined in Section 9 below) or immediate family (spouse, parents, siblings, or children) or household members of a Contest Judge; (iv) are current employees of an entity in which Sponsor, Intercontinental Exchange, Inc., or Sequoia Capital has invested and holds an ownership interest; (v) are professionally involved in the development or administration of the Contest; (vi) are on any restricted or prohibited party list maintained by the U.S. Departments of Commerce, State and the Treasury; or (viii) are residents of, or domiciled in:
+(e) entities that are managed or majority owned by individuals who: (i) are currently employed by Snowflake, or were employed as of October 3, 2023, or any of Snowflake’s direct or indirect wholly or majority owned subsidiary or affiliate companies, or any entity that may be acquired by Snowflake during the contest period; (ii) are immediate family (spouse, parents, siblings, or children) or household members of any of the employees or former employees listed in Section 3.2(e)(i); (iii) are a Contest Judge (defined in Section 9 below) or immediate family (spouse, parents, siblings, or children) or household members of a Contest Judge; (iv) are current employees of an entity in which Sponsor has invested and holds an ownership interest; (v) are professionally involved in the development or administration of the Contest; (vi) are on any restricted or prohibited party list maintained by the U.S. Departments of Commerce, State and the Treasury; or (viii) are residents of, or domiciled in:

 - Quebec or Brazil;

 - any country, state, province or territory where the laws of the United States or local law prohibits participating in a contest or receiving a prize in the Contest or a country where a prize cannot be awarded;

 - Cuba, Iran, North Korea, Sudan, and Syria; or